 It will be taught either by subject specialists or by a special educational needs specialist and will run in conjunction with the curriculum followed in the timetabled Mathematics and English lessons.
-It will not be separately examined, but will be separately reported on.
+It will be separately reported on.

+The course will be devised to meet the very specific needs of those opting for the subject.
 It is suitable for those who find their key subjects a challenge and for whom a full curriculum of nine subjects may be too much.